maedi/observers/README.md

 ## Observer Action

-The default action that will be called on an observer is `handle` or `handle(event:)`, which can be overidden via triggers as seen above.
+The default action that will be called on an observer is `handle` or `handle(event:)`, which can be overidden on the `Observable` side, as seen via triggers as seen above.

-You can also override the action handler per observer to always be a certain action regardless of the trigger's action/event's action.
+You can also override the action handler on the `Observer` side, to always be a certain action regardless of the `Observable` trigger's action/event's action.

 ```ruby
 class MySubscriber
   extend Observers